ViktorGyorgy/DrawTogether/Readme.md

 ### Voting phase

 After every player has finished their drawing, the voting phase begins.
-Each player has to choose one of the other players' artwork, which is the most funny/creative.
+Each player has to choose one of the other players' artwork, which they find funny/creative.
 The player with the most votes gets a point.

 > <p>
 >   <img src="/images/screenshots/voting.png" height="275x">